A HISTORY OF ANDOVER TREES

 Since then 4,000 trees have been planted in Andover’s seven-acre Harmony Wood, and things show no sign of slowing down.

 More than 25 Andover schools are currently involved in the scheme, with children ranging from primary to sixth-form level.
-Although nothing would have been possible without a strong team of school support gardeners, the children have been an essential part of the process, mucking in on everything from logo design to seeking out the newest planting spots.
+Although nothing would have been possible without a strong team of school support gardeners, the children have been an essential part of the process, mucking in on everything from logo design [to the naming of the wood] to seeking out the newest planting spots.”

-Above: Pupils at Balksbury Junior School, Andover with Mr Coombs (deputy head).
+Above: 2015 Pupils at Balksbury Junior School, Andover with Mr Coombs (2015 deputy head).

 Photograph: Suki Dhanda for the Observer.

-“Let it be a place for the harmony of nature, all wildlife to be helped and encouraged”- member of public
+“Let it be a place for the harmony of nature, all wildlife to be helped and encouraged” member of public 2013

 The trophy is awarded for an outstanding contribution from a person involved in school gardening.
 Sue Stuart, Chair of Education Committee, said: